 All products in the Freederm range are suitable for vegans as no ingredients are of animal origin.
 None of the products in our range have been tested on animals.

 None of the products in the Freederm range have been tested on animals.

 We have not tested our products or ingredients on animals, nor do our suppliers conduct such testing on our behalf.

 Much of the Freederm packaging can be recycled.
 Details on each product can be found in the specific product sections on the ’Our Products’ page of this website.

+Our tubes; Freederm Exfoliating Daily Wash and Sensitive Clearing Wash both come in sugarcane tubes, a sustainable alternative to HDPE.
 We are fully committed to building a sustainable future and are actively investigating packaging that will protect and deliver the Freederm products in the best way while also being as recyclable as possible.